simeononsecurity/simeononsecurity.ch/content/articles/nextdns-great-dns-blocking-alternative/index.en.md

 ### 2. **Automatic Updates and Security**

 NextDNS keeps its database of **domain categorizations up to date**, ensuring that new and emerging threats are promptly identified and blocked.
-Users can rest assured that their devices are protected against the latest online dangers without any manual intervention required.
+Users can that their devices are protected against the latest online dangers without any manual intervention required.

 This means that if a previously safe website is compromised and classified as a **malicious site**, NextDNS will automatically recognize the change and prevent access to that website, thus safeguarding your system from potential malware attacks.

 ### 3. **Customizable Filtering Policies**

-NextDNS empowers users with **customizable filtering policies**, allowing them to tailor the level of blocking and control according to their preferences.
+NextDNS helps users with **customizable filtering policies**, allowing them to tailor the level of blocking and control according to their preferences.
 Whether you want to create a **family-friendly browsing environment** or prioritize maximum security, NextDNS provides the flexibility to configure policies that align with your needs.

 For instance, parents can set up a policy that **blocks access** to explicit content and age-inappropriate websites to ensure a safer online experience for their children.